idrisbohra/NewYorkTimes/README.md

 Once the app is created, developer has to create an API key.

 Developer also has to enable the APIs that he/she wants to access by using his generated API key.

+- Unit Test Steps:

+In order to create out the test, i used mocked objects instead of real things.
+Mocking is a process of simulating or creating behavior that is not real.

+In getting list of articles flow, i first test the ViewModel then the Repository.

+•	Test cases for NyTimesViewModel
+1. Loading state verification test cases
+2. API success state test case
+3. API error state test case

+To mock NyTimesArticlesRepository, i used Mockito library.
+2. API success state test case
+3. API error state test case

+Summary:
+This application uses the latest android architecture components to efficiently fetch and show list of NewYork Times articles along with common Unit test cases to test the functionality.